pbrandwijk/pbrandwijk.github.io/_posts/2022-10-12-lambda-calculus-foundations-with-javascript.md

 This gives us quite some room to experiment with.
 As an exercise though, I encourage you to try for yourself and build some [other Boolean operators](https://en.wikipedia.org/wiki/Boolean_algebra#Secondary_operations).

 ## Testing
-Of course we want to check that operators function correctly.
-For this we have to move a little bit outside of the purely functional lambda calculus, as we need some JavaScript expressions to print to the console:
+Of course we want to check that our operators function correctly.
+For this we have to move a little bit outside of the purely functional lambda calculus, as we need some JavaScript statements to print to the console:
 ```javascript
 let line = a => b => "| " + a(1)(0) + " | " + b(1)(0) + " |   "
            + bnot(a)(1)(0) + "   |    " + band(a)(b)(1)(0) + "    |   "